TMartin88/ski_shop/README.md

  This is all working as expected.

- **Please note there is a bug here the available sizes to edit should be filtered by the category**
+ **Please note there is a bug here the available sizes to edit should be filtered by the category and ski bag should not be an option**

 Delete Product Size      |  Product Size Deleted :-----------------:|:-----------------: